Hits: 103

 “Anyway, I need a wreath for a funeral to be delivered at Saint John’s church, in the city, tomorrow morning before eleven.”
 The old woman said looking around.

-The florist put down her pruning shears and walked over to the counter.
-“If you look through this book you can select which wreath you would like, or I can make a special wreath with words in flowers, whatever you decide on.”
-The florist said opening a book on the counter next to her till.
+The florist put down her pruning shears and walked over to the counter, her greed overpowering her dislike of the old woman.
+“If you look through this book you can select which wreath you would like, or I can make a special wreath with words in flowers, whatever you decide on.
+Deary.”
+The florist said feigning a smile and opening a book on the counter next to her till.

 The old woman flicked through.
 “They’re very pricey!
-Are these priced, based on the same perceived value as the tulip bulbs of the seventeenth century?”
-She commented in a distracted way as she concentrated on her selection.
+Based on the same fools value given the tulip bulbs of the seventeenth century?”
+She commented rhetorically in a distracted way, as she concentrated on her selection.

 “I don’t understand?